Meet the Liars

 Merry has been known to break out in song in mid book signing, with the rest of the Liars providing the back-up vocals…

 Jones is a versatile writer; her work includes light humor (including the best-selling I LOVE HIM, BUT… and PLEASE DON’T KISS ME AT THE BUS STOP) and serious non-fiction (including BIRTHMOTHERS: WOMEN WHO HAVE RELINQUISHED BABIES FOR ADOPTION TELL THEIR STORIES).
 She’s been a contributor to GLAMOUR, and her work has appeared in THE LADIES’ HOME JOURNAL and many other magazines.
-Her books have been published in Spanish, Chinese, Hebrew, French, German, Norwegian, Turkish and Dutch.
+Her books have been published in Spanish, Chinese, Hebrew, French, German, Norwegian, Turkish, Dutch and Sanskrit.

-A member of The Authors’ Guild and Mystery Writers of America, Jones teaches writing at Temple University.
-Married, the mother of two, Jones is an avid competitive rower, sculling out of Vesper Boat Club in Philadelphia and a member of the Masters Rowing Association.
+A member of The Authors’ Guild, International Thriller Writers, and Mystery Writers of America, Jones was a long-time writing instructor at Temple University.
+Married, the mother of two, shes is an avid competitive rower, sculling out of Vesper Boat Club in Philadelphia and a member of the Masters Rowing Association.

 Solomon is one of our newest Liars.
 Since he’s a newspaper columnist, we always edit what we say around him…